Radial Oscillations of Viscous Stars: Results

 Figure~\ref{fig:gaussian_td_fd_comparison} demonstrates the excellent agreement between the oscillation frequencies $f$ in the time-domain evolution and those computed using the frequency-domain code.
 The figure shows the normalized Fourier transform of $\xi(t,R_{S})$ (for the perfect fluid and Eckart stars) and $\delta{u}(t,R_{S})$ (for the BDNK stars) as solid lines.
 The dashed vertical lines correspond to the Eckart modes computed using the frequency-domain code.
 Implicit in this figure is that the shifts in the oscillation frequency $f$ are small in percentage terms for this value of the bulk viscosity --- we explore the dependence of these shifts $\Delta{f}$ on the viscosity and compactness in the next section.

-For the sake of reproducibility, we include in Appendix~\ref{app:Tables} tabulated values of the radial modes we obtain for different frames, stellar compactness, and viscosities.
+For the sake of reproducibility, we include in Appendix~\ref{app:Tables} tabulated values of the radial modes we obtain for different frames, stellar compactness, viscosities and Kreiss--Oliger coefficient values.
 In particular, frequencies computed in the time and frequency domains are compared in Table~\ref{tbl:TDFreqs}.